anamite/sem_planner/readme.md

 ## 💡 Why You'll Love It

-Simply Sync is all about making your academic life simpler and more fun.
+Sem Planner is all about making your academic life simpler and more fun.
 With our sleek design and powerful features, you'll wonder how you ever managed without it.
 So go ahead, dive in, and start planning your best semester yet!